 As you can imagine, TedTed gets a little bit grubby.
-It can be tricky for Lucas's mum to find an opportunity to give TedTed a wash, because Lucas and TedTed do everything together.
+It can be tricky for Lucas's parents to find an opportunity to give TedTed a wash, because Lucas and TedTed do everything together.
 They play hide and seek in the garden, ride his bike, have picnics, go for sleepovers.
-And at the end of every day, Lucas holds TedTed’s paw while his mum reads them a bedtime story.
-But when she can prise TedTed out of Lucas's often-sticky hands, she knows just how to wash a teddy bear so that he stays clean and fluffy.
+And at the end of every day, Lucas holds TedTed’s paw while he's read a bedtime story.
+But when TedTed can be prised out of Lucas's often-sticky hands, his parents know just how to wash a teddy bear so that he stays clean and fluffy.

 How to Wash a Teddy Bear

-The little marks of everyday dirt on his fur are the least of Mum's worries.
-She just gets a toothbrush, dabs on a bit of Persil small & mighty Bio liquid and brushes the marks off.
+The little marks of everyday dirt on his fur are the least of Lucas' parents' worries.
+They just get a toothbrush, dab on a bit of Persil small & mighty Bio liquid and brush the marks off.
 That's easy.
-It's when TedTed gets really dirty that she has to take more drastic action.
+It's when TedTed gets really dirty that they have to take more drastic action.
 Like the time he fell out of Lucas’s backpack into a puddle, or whenever Lucas tries to feed him his dinner (which is every day, if we're honest).

-The thing to do here, Lucas's mum knows, is to give TedTed a cool, quick wash in the washingmachine or by hand, using Persil small & mighty.
+The thing to do here, Lucas's parents know, is to give TedTed a cool, quick wash in the washing machine or by hand, using Persil small & mighty.
 After that, he dries out nicely when he's hung up over the bath or sink.
 And when the weather allows, TedTed is pegged out on the washing line to dry.
 He needs to be in a shady spot, though, because direct sunlight could discolour his fur and he wouldn't look much like TedTed any more.

 Washing a Teddy Bear with Pillow-Case Protection